2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 3. Churn Rate: Measures the percentage of subscribers who cancel their Hulu subscriptions.
 Aim for a churn rate below 5% (lower than the industry average).

-4. Average Revenue per User (ARPU): Measures the average monthly revenue generated from each subscriber.
+4. Average Revenue per User (ARPU): This measure measures the average monthly revenue generated from each subscriber.
 Track ARPU trends and compare them to industry benchmarks to assess pricing and subscription strategies.

 5. Engagement Rate: Tracks user interaction with Hulu features like recommendations, watchlists, and social sharing.
 High engagement (above 10%) indicates active, loyal users.